National Film Registry

 The Library of Congress maintains the National Film Registry to honor “culturally, historically or aesthetically significant films” that are at least 10 years old at the time of their inclusion in the Registry.
 The selected films are “works of enduring significance to American Culture.”
 More information about the National Film Registry can be found here.

 Get started with your nominations (or viewing list) here with these films that deserve to be in the National Film Registry.
-You just need to include title and year the film was made.
-The deadline for submissions is typically in September.
+You just need to include the title and year the film was made.
+The deadline for nominations is August 15, 2022.
 The nomination form is here – https://www.research.net/r/national-fim-registry-nomination-form